-After the method returns, the client MUST verify the ReturnAuthenticator (section 3.1.4.5) and compares the received Capabilities with the negotiated flags of the current secure channel.
-If the negotiated flags and the requested flags do not match, then the client SHOULD<106> reestablish the secure channel with the DC.
+After the method returns, the client MUST verify the ReturnAuthenticator, as defined in section 3.1.4.5 and compares the received Capabilities with the negotiated flags of the current secure channel.
+If the negotiated flags and the requested flags do not match, then the client SHOULD<106> re-establish the secure channel with the DC.